-Urbanization might be the trend for much of the population, but not everyone craves the bright lights and crowded spaces of the big metropolis.
-For those who appreciate more wiggle room, fewer degrees of separation and shorter commutes, small-city life can be tough to beat.
-And those are just a few of its advantages.
+Not everyone craves the bright lights and crowded spaces of big cities.
+In fact, nearly half of Americans (46%) say they would prefer to live in the suburbs, compared to 19% for urban areas and 35% for rural communities.
+Small-city life can be best for those who appreciate more wiggle room, fewer degrees of separation and shorter commutes, to name just a few of its advantages.
 Granted, these little urban areas demand some tradeoffs, too, such as fewer restaurant options or shorter business hours.

-But one of the best perks of living in a city with a relatively smaller population?
-Affordability.
-According to the Economic Policy Institute, the cost of living for a two-parent, two-child family in Hanford, California, for instance, would be nearly 1 percent less than the median U.S. household budget of $5,312, compared with 44 percent more for the same family in San Francisco.
-Even with a lighter wallet, anyone can enjoy a comparable, or even better, quality of life for much less in a cozy place like Hanford.
+One of the best perks of living in a city with a relatively small population is affordability.
+According to the Economic Policy Institute, the cost of living for a two-parent, two-child family in Hanford, California, for instance, would be $6,516 per month, compared with more than double at $13,251 for the same family in San Francisco.

 No two small cities are made equal, though, so which ones outshine the rest?
-To find out, WalletHub’s analysts compared more than 1,200 U.S. cities with populations between 25,000 and 100,000 based on 33 key indicators of livability.
+To find out, WalletHub compared more than 1,300 U.S. cities with populations between 25,000 and 100,000 based on 43 key indicators of livability.
 They range from housing costs to school-system quality to restaurants per capita.
 Read on for the winners, additional insight from our panel of experts and a full description of our methodology.

 Given the large sample of cities ranked in this study, we grouped cities by percentile.
 The 99th percentile represents the top 1 percent of small cities in America.